adonisjs/v6-docs/content/docs/digging_deeper/inertia.md

 While configuring your package, a `inertia_middleware` has been registered inside the `start/kernel.ts` file.
 This middleware is responsible for setting up the `inertia` object on the [`HttpContext`](../http/http_context.md).
 This is the only thing used for interacting with Inertia.js and rendering views.

-For rendering a view using Inertia.js, you must use the `inertia.render` method.
+To render a view using Inertia.js, you must use the `inertia.render` method.
 The method accepts the view name and the data to be passed to the component as props.

 ```ts
 // title: app/controllers/home_controller.ts